Janssen COVID-19 Vaccine (Ad26.COV2-S) Description

 August 18, 2020 - Brazil's Health regulator Anvisa said it had given the green light for a vaccine study that will see 6,000 people in Brazil volunteer to trial the vaccine contender of Johnson & Johnson’s pharmaceutical subsidiary Janssen.

 August 14, 2020 - Janssen Pharmaceutica NV, one of the Janssen Pharmaceutical Companies of Johnson & Johnson, has agreed in principle to collaborate with the United Kingdom of Great Britain and Northern Ireland on a global Phase 3 clinical trial to explore the 2--dose regimen of Janssen’s SARS-CoV-2 vaccine candidate, Ad26.COV2.S.
-This global study will run parallel to the Phase 3 trial investigating the single-dose regimen of Ad26.COV2.S.
+This international study will run parallel to the Phase 3 trial investigating the single-dose regimen of Ad26.COV2.S.

 August 9, 2020 - The Kingdom of Saudi Arabia announced it would soon begin a Phase 3 clinical trial of around 5,000 people for the COVID-19 disease preventive vaccine known as Ad5-nCoV.